 Your Thyroid and the Risk of Atrial Fibrillation

-If you have high-normal levels of thyroid hormone within the reference range, research now confirms that you face an increased risk of atrial fibrillation.
-Atrial fibrillation — also known as AFib — is an irregular heartbeat where your heart quivers, beats out of rhythm, and can cause dangerous blood clots.
+If you are borderline hyperthyroid, or you have elevated thyroid hormone levels that still fall within the reference range, research has found that you are at increased risk of atrial fibrillation.
+Atrial fibrillation — also known as AFib — is an irregular heartbeat where your heart quivers and beats out of rhythm, sometimes triggering dangerous blood clots.

 A research study published in October 2017 in the journal Circulation, evaluated more than 30,000 participants, and concluded that free thyroxine (free T4, or FT4) levels in the highest quartile of the reference range are associated with a 45 percent increased risk of AFib, compared to the lowest FT4 levels within the reference range.
 The second-highest quartile was associated with a 17percent greater risk, and the third-highest quartile had a 25 percent greater risk.